eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.namedset.md

 kind: TUTORIAL
 number: 2.8.1
 ---
-Cube with NamedSet.
+NamedSet use only Dimension1 in formula.
+By this reason it connected to Dimension1.

 NamedSet use Dimension1 and Dimension2 in formula.
 By this reason it connected to Cube.

+NamedSet use only Dimension1 in formula.
+By this reason it connected to Dimension1.
 NamedSet have folder

 NamedSet use Dimension1 and Dimension2 in formula.
 By this reason it connected to Cube.

-NamedSet use only Dimension1 in formula.
-By this reason it connected to Dimension1.
 NamedSet have folder

-NamedSet use only Dimension1 in formula.
-By this reason it connected to Dimension1.

-# catalog with Cube with NamedSets
+# Daanse Tutorial - Namedset All

 This tutorial discusses NamedSets.